top of page

 Our school, which is a member of the club, will be supervising the trip on Friday.

-However, in essential clauses with nonhuman heads, we can use which when it is preceded by a preposition:
+However, in essential clauses with nonhuman heads, we must use which when it is preceded by a preposition:

 The situation in which we find ourselves is alarming.